 Missouri duck hunting is our best over a variety of water.
 Missouri duck hunting?

 Kansas is for pond and field sets.
 Kansas waterfowl?

 Since 1965.
 We seek to have fewer hunters, more land per hunter with improved habitat quality.
-Each piece of land has been surveyed by one of the two Association partners, Jon Nee or John Wenzel, in most cases more than once.

 We provide the private land access, recommendations where to hunt and a local lodging listing.
 The hunter supplies his own skill and equipment.

 How it works is that if we allocate a membership that hunter gains access to an online map library of all lease land.
 All land is identified by number.
 Hunters would then receive recommendations of where to hunt for what he is after.
 That hunter would then scout or hunt those spots and encouraged to scout further.
 Most hunters after their third season have covered sufficient ground and found more spots they like better they are not likely to be hunting their first year farms.
 That is when the golden nugget spots become more visible and eyes-on success rate increase.

 Each hunter may plan to return to hunt the same land from year to year.
 He may also enjoy the added adventure of exploring new spots.

 The next step is to review the hunting interest of choice: